The Best Things to Do in Ballarat

 Melbourne is roughly 120km north-west of Melbourne and is quite easy to get to via car or public transport.
 The most convenient way would be to drive.
 However, it’s very easily accessible by public transport.
 There’s a direct train from Southern Cross Station in the CBD to Ballarat Railway Station, which takes about 1hr 20 minutes.

 Whether you decide to pan for gold at Sovereign Hill Museum, marvel at the Ballarat Observatory or feed kangaroos at the Ballarat Wildlife Park, there’s something for everyone.
-You can easily spend a few days exploring the city and its surrounding areas.
+You can easily spend a few days exploring Ballarat and its surrounding areas.
+Other great trips to consider in Melbourne include the Great Ocean Road, the Mornington Peninsula (for Cape Schanck, Port Nepean, the Hot Springs, Sorrento and more!).
+Or head to the Dandenong Ranges for amazing hikes like the 1000 Steps!